pytrackdat/pytrackdat/README.md

 <img src="images/ptd_import_btn.png" alt="PyTrackDat Import" width="600">

-Clicking on this button will bring you to the upload page, where a CSV-formatted page can be uploaded.
+Clicking on this button will bring you to the upload page, where a CSV-formatted file can be uploaded.
 Rows in the CSV file will be added to the database, assuming the CSV file is **formatted correctly**.